 Keep a selection of brushes to use exclusively for water-based products and another set for oil-based coatings.
 Having certain brushes for specific uses will help the bristles last longer.

 Good-quality paint brushes can last for years when properly cared for.
 Choose a variety of paint brush sizes and brush head types to have available for all of your painting tasks.
 The right paint brush will help you get the results you want.
-When you need paint brushes, The Home Depot delivers.
-Just say when, where and how.
+Need help identifying paint supplies?
+Find products fast with image search in The Home Depot App.
+Snap a picture of an item you like, and we'll show you similar products.